Bijesse/curriculum/unitsYear2/3-reDesign/README.md

 `git push origin master`

-###2) index.html
-The HTML file in this repo is not fully complete as of right now.
-Follow the comments within the file before moving on to the script.js file.

 ###3) script.js
 Use the comments within the script.js file to help you complete the missing components of this game.
 Luckily, the former intern left very detailed comments that are easy to follow.